-In addition, an IES Abroad internship provides an invaluable cultural experience and helps you develop professional and personal skills.
+An internship provides an invaluable cultural experience, and helps you develop professional and personal skills.
+All IES Abroad internships are supervised and offered as academic options earning 3 IES Abroad credits.
 No prior Spanish language study is required, though placement options can vary based on your language levels.
-You enroll in an accompanying seminar to earn credit.

 A service learning placement allows you to develop similar skills while working within social organizations in Argentina.